 Emotional abuse is abusive behavior that does not involve physical harm.
 Abusers may use tactics like humiliation, manipulation, gaslighting, isolation, and intimidation to hurt their victims.
 Emotional abuse, which is also called psychological abuse, can occur in many types of relationships, including romantic ones.

 Because emotional abuse does not leave physical evidence, it can be difficult to detect.
 Furthermore, tactics like gaslighting make victims question their own sanity and wonder if they were ever subject to abuse at all.
 That’s why it’s vital to know the signs of psychological abuse and what to do if you think you might be in such a relationship.
-We spoke to three LifeStance Health therapists to get answers to these important questions.
+Three LifeStance Health mental health care pros offer answers to these important questions.

 What Are Common Signs of Emotional Abuse?